Games

 After more DLC and spin-offs, Rockstar finally satisfied their rabid fanbase by making GTA V available to purchase on September 17, 2013.

-The groundbreaking entry into the illustrious franchise shook up the formula by having three playable, interchangeable protagonists, it had the biggest GTA map yet and also founded a source of endless replayability – GTA Online.
+The groundbreaking entry into the illustrious franchise shook up the formula by having three playable, interchangeable protagonists, it had the biggest GTA map yet and also offered a source of endless replayability – GTA Online.

 The exploits of Trevor, Franklin, and Michael in Los Santos have helped Rockstar to sell an estimated 150 million+ units of GTA V worldwide, and it became the most lucrative piece of media ever in 2018 – earning even more billions in revenue since then.

-The game has been re-released for the PS4 and Xbox One, and in 2021 will be available to buy for the PS5 and Xbox Series X|S.
+The game has been re-released for the PS4 and Xbox One, as well as PS5 and Xbox Series X|S.

 Grand Theft Auto The Trilogy: Definitive Edition (2021)